openstack/diskimage-builder/diskimage_builder/elements/debian-minimal/README.rst

 the variable ``DIB_RELEASE``.
 If a different release of Debian should be created, the variable ``DIB_RELEASE`` can be set appropriately.

+Note that this element installs ``systemd-sysv`` as the init system

 .. element_deps::